LC1332/Luotuo-Chinese-LLM/README.md

 | luotuo-lora-7b-0.3 | (In Processing) translated alpaca 52k + guanaco |
 | luotuo-lora-7b-0.9 | (In Plan) cleaned alpaca 52k + full guanaco |

-luotuo-lora-7b-0.3 is in training, the performance seems have significant improvement than 0.1, even just after 1 epoch
+luotuo-lora-7b-0.3 is in training, the performance seems have significant improvement than 0.1, even just after 1 epoch, we will release it soon.

 <p align="center">
   <img src="image/0.3result_1epoch.png">